Sargent & Greenleaf, Rochester New York - 1

 this early time.
 Modified time locks were done by a few experts whose work was respected

-and trusted.
+have been done by a sanctioned firm in order to retain coverage.
 After all, if the lock were to fail completely, the door could not be opened.

 While a regular time lock had redundancies built in from the factory and thus a very low